davidgasquez/handbook/content/ideas.md

 ## Fake Currencies

-* A chores app where people \(probalby kids\) will earn a currency.
-This could be traded for rewards like going to the cinema or getting a PC game.
+* A chores app where kids could earn a currency.
+This could be traded for rewards like going to the cinema or getting a new PC game.

 ## Data as a Service

 * Startup that gathers and organize datasets on demand.
 Over time they'll have lots of categorized and linked data that might be useful for other companies.
-* The data could be in a relational database and the startup could sell access to it.
+* The data could be exposed through a database and the startup could make money selling access to it.